1

 16

-The tiger lilies in the display window.
+The tiger lily flower in the display window.

-But the back was dark.
+However, the back was dark.

 17